-- In Coraline the two old ladies downstairs Spink and Forcible are retired burlesque performers.
-In the other world Coraline actually sees one of their shows.
+- In Coraline the two old ladies downstairs Spink and Forcible are retired burlesque performers, and they have posters hanging in their apartment from saucy versions of Shakespeare plays they performed in, such as Julius Sees-Her and King Leer.
+In the other world, Coraline actually sees one of their shows.

-- Chuck Bass owns a burlesque club called Victrola.
-Where Blair got up on stage in one episode and did a strip tease.
+- In Gossip Girl, Chuck Bass owns a burlesque club called Victrola.
+Blair gets up on stage in one episode and does a strip tease.

 - In an episode of Scrubs there's a subplot about the women being uncomfortable having a co-ed changing room and when Elliott is forced to change in front of the guys JD has an Imagine Spot of her as a burlesque dancer.

 - In The Honeymooners, Ed Norton's wife Trixie is a former burlesque performer, with a heavy implication she was a stripper.

 - Ellery Queen: In "The Adventure of Veronica's Veils", the Victim of the Week is an impresario re-opening a burlesque theatre, and the suspects include several burlesque dancers.
 There's some comic suspense over whether the title dancer will take it too far.
 She does, but offscreen.

 - CSI: Catherine Willows is a former burlesque dancer.
 In one episode she meets up with a cop who used to watch her dance and who became her mentor after encouraging her to switch careers.

 - CSI: NY: "The Real McCoy" revolves around a bar of the same name, which features a burlesque dancer.
 Jo reveals to Mac that she worked in a burlesque club during college and lets him think for a good while that she danced, before revealing that she kept their books.